-2.5.2 Fairview Monitoring Wells
+2.5.3 Fairview Monitoring Wells

 The Town of Oliver has seven groundwater monitoring wells downgradient of the Fairview area.
-Refer to Figure 2-7 and Figure 2-8 for their locations.
-A summary of sampling deficiencies is as follows:
+Refer to Figure 2-1 and Figure 2-2 for their locations.
+Notes specific to well sampling in this area are as follows:

-- MW-1, MW-2, and MW-3 were not included in the 2021 data collection. - The newly drilled monitoring well at the south end of the Cemetery (MW-8) was dry during the sampling event, therefore there is no water quality data available for this year. - MW-6, located near the Fairview Golf Course, was sampled for the first time in many years, as historically it has been deemed dry
+- MW-1, MW-2, and MW-3 were not included in the 2022 data collection.
+These wells were installed in 1997 as part of hydrogeological investigation supporting the design and commissioning of a rapid infiltration basin (RIB), which is no longer in use.
+As such, these wells are no longer monitored. - The newly drilled monitoring well at the south end of the Cemetery (MW-9) was dry during the sampling event, therefore there is no water quality data available for this year.

-Historical data for groundwater level monitoring is presented in Table 2-16.
+Ten years of historical data for groundwater level monitoring is presented in Table 2-5.
 The depths of all wells were comparable to previous years.
+For complete historic data sets and trends, see Appendix I.